notedwin-dev/storyforge-ai/DOCUMENTATION.md

-# StoryForge AI - Comprehensive Documentation
+# TaleCraft AI - Comprehensive Documentation

 ## 🎬 Overview

-StoryForge AI is a comprehensive AI-powered storytelling platform that enables users to create immersive stories with consistent character rendering, voice narration, and video generation.
+TaleCraft AI is a comprehensive AI-powered storytelling platform that enables users to create immersive stories with consistent character rendering, voice narration, and video generation.
 The platform combines cutting-edge AI technologies to transform simple character descriptions and story prompts into rich multimedia experiences.

 ## 📊 Architecture Overview